ymadoff/ryba/hadoop/hdfs_dn_status.coffee.md

----
-title: HDFS DataNode Status
-module: ryba/hadoop/hdfs_dn_status
-layout: module
----

-# HDFS DataNode Status
+# Hadoop HDFS DataNode Status

 Display the status of the NameNode as "STARTED" or "STOPPED".